compmeist/fit_words_in_box/README.md

 # fit_words_in_box
-straightforward code to fit some text in a box (without breaking words) for images or svg
+straightforward code to fit some text in a box (without hyphenation) for images or svg

-	// Javascript
+	// Javascript (same as the repo .JS file )

 		 function fitTextToBox(svg_text_el,x0,y0,xWidth,yWidth,txt,txtHt,txtWd) {